Expenditure on mental health services

 Stacked area chart showing spending by the Australian Government on specialised mental health services between 2011–12 to 2021–22 and 1992–93 and 2021–22.
 Spending data can be displayed as constant price or per capita constant price ($) for date ranges, starting from either 2011–12 or 1992–93, to 2021–22.
 Expenditure increased for Mental health-specific payments to states and territories, National programs and initiatives, the National Mental Health Commission and private health insurance premium rebates.
 Expenditure decreased for the Pharmaceuticals Benefit Scheme and research.

-Note: National programs and initiatives include programs managed by the Department of Health and Aged Care (the department), programs managed by DSS, programs managed by the Department of Veterans’ Affairs (DVA), the Department of Defence (DoD) funded programs, Indigenous social and emotional wellbeing programs, National Suicide Prevention Program.
+Note: National programs and initiatives include programs managed by the Department of Health and Aged Care (the department), programs managed by the Department of Social Services (DSS), programs managed by the Department of Veterans’ Affairs (DVA), the Department of Defence (DoD) funded programs, Indigenous social and emotional wellbeing programs, National Suicide Prevention Program.

 Source: Australian Government Department of Health and Aged Care (unpublished); Table EXP.31

-Australian Government expenditure on Medicare-subsidised mental health-specific services
+Australian Government expenditure on Medicare mental health services

-In 2021–22, almost $1.6 billion was paid in benefits for Medicare-subsidised mental health-specific services, equating to 5% of total Medicare spending (SA 2022).
+In 2022–23, about $1.5 billion was paid in benefits for Medicare-subsidised mental health-specific services.
 Among this, $1.2 billion (4% of the total Medicare spending) was paid in benefits for Better Access MBS items.
-Spending on Medicare-subsidised services increased from an average of $55 per person in 2017–18 to $61 in 2021–22, an average annual increase of 3% (in real terms) (Figure EXP.3).
-Spending for services by psychologists ($769 million or 49%) was the largest proportion.
+Services provided by psychologists were the largest proportion of national spending ($762 million or 49%).

 Australian Government expenditure on mental health-related subsidised prescriptions

-In 2021–22, Australian Government spending on mental health-related subsidised prescriptions under the PBS and RPBS was $635 million, or $24 per person.
-This equates to 4% of all Australian Government spending on PBS/RPBS ($14.8 billion) (SA 2022).
-Prescriptions for antipsychotics (44%) and antidepressants (34%) accounted for the majority spending in 2021–22.
+In 2022–23, Australian Government spending on mental health-related subsidised prescriptions under the PBS and RPBS was $672 million, or $26 per capita.
+Prescriptions for Antipsychotics (40%) and Antidepressants (33%) accounted for the majority spending in 2022–23.

-Spending on PBS/RPBS medications ranged from $31 per person (Tasmania) to $15 (NT) (Figure EXP.4).
-For most states and territories, the spending on antipsychotics was the largest proportion of PBS/RPBS spending, followed by antidepressants.
+Spending on PBS/RPBS medications ranged from $33 per capita in Tasmania to $16 in the Northern Territory.
+For most states and territories, the spending on Antipsychotics was the largest proportion of PBS/RPBS spending, followed by Antidepressants.

 About two-thirds (67% or $426 million) of spending on mental health-related subsidised prescriptions was for prescriptions issued by GPs.